Use of Divisional Operating Reserves for the Purpose of Matching New Donor Gifts, Guidelines on

 To stimulate enhanced donations in support of the University’s academic priorities by leveraging divisional operating reserves as matching funds.

-- The proposed use of operating reserves must be in service to the University’s academic mission and approved funding priorities, particularly in line with goals of the Boundless Campaign.
+- The proposed use of operating reserves must be in service to the University’s academic mission and approved funding priorities, particularly in line with goals of the Defy Gravity Campaign.

 - The “unit” (division, department, or EDU) wishing to commit operating funds towards restricted purposes must have sufficient contingency reserves against the unit’s own operating expenses as confirmed by the Dean.

 - The use of operating reserves that will serve as a match must remain in University accounts and, for example, cannot be moved to a hospital foundation or other partner organization.

 - Matches for eligible gifts cannot exceed 1:1.

 - The use of matching funds from operational reserves may not be combined with other University-wide matching programs.

 - Matching funds have greater leverage and more impact on the University’s mission when they are used to match donations of significant amounts.
 Accordingly, matching funds are intended for use in major gift or principal gift programs and proposals.
 Using matching funds in minimum increments of $25,000 is preferred.
 Use of matching funds from operating reserves for annual giving programs (gifts of $25,000 or less) is strongly discouraged, and will be approved only in exceptional circumstances.